Isa (name)

-Isa (عِيسَى) is a Classical Arabic name which is the name given to Jesus in the Quran and other Islamic texts.
+Isa (عِيسَى) is a Classical Arabic name which is the name of Jesus in the Quran.

 While its most common association is with the religious context, its meaning outside of this is generally linked to divine blessings, salvation, and gifts from God.

 Etymology

 The English form of the name "Jesus" is derived from the Latin Iēsus and the Classical Latin INRI (written on the Titulus/placard on the Cross according to John 19:19), which in turn comes from Ἰησοῦς.
 The Greek is a Hellenized form of the Hebrew name Yeshua (ישוע), which is in turn a shortened form of יהושע, English Joshua.
 East Syriac literature renders the pronunciation of the same letters as ܝܫܘܥ ishoʿ (išoʿ) /iʃoʕ/.
 The Peshitta (c.
 200) preserves this same spelling.

 The Encyclopedia of the Qur'an by Brill Publishers quotes scholarship that notes that the Greek name Iesous, Ἰησοῦς (Iēsoûs), also is known to have represented many different Biblical Hebrew names (which causes issues when seeking to find what Jesus' original Hebrew name would have been from the Greek) "Josephus used the Greek name lesous to denote three people mentioned in the Bible whose Hebrew names were not Yeshua' or Y'hoshua'.
 They were Saul's son Yishwi (Anglicized as 'Ishvi' in the RSV of 1 Samuel 14:49), the Levite Abishua' (mentioned in I Chronicles 6:4, etc.) and Yishwah the son of Asher (Anglicized as 'Ishva' in the RSV of Genesis 46:17). ...
 Josephus furnishes important evidence for the wide variety of Hebrew names represented in Greek by Iesous."

 Also, the classical theologians Clement of Alexandria and Cyril of Jerusalem both stated that the Greek name Iesous was allegedly Jesus' original name.

 There is a major discrepancy between the Hebrew/Aramaic and Muslim Arabic forms of this name, since the Hebrew form of this name has the voiced pharyngeal ʿayin or ʿayn ع consonant at the end of the name (as does Christian Arabic يسوع yasūʿ), while the Muslim Arabic form عيسى ʿīsā has the ʿayn at the beginning of the name.
 It is also similar in the vowels to an Aramaic version of Jesus, viz. Īshoʿ (Aramaic forms of the name, however, still have the voiced pharyngeal `Ayn consonant at the end of the name).
 [Other Aramaic pronunciations of the same name include yeshuuʕ (ʕ is the symbol for the Voiced Pharyngeal Fricative in the IPA).
 Vowels in Semitic languages are somewhat fluid between dialects while consonants are structurally more stable.
 The vowels in an Anglicized quote "Eesho`" by themselves are insignificant for this discussion since "i" and "e" and short "a" can interchange between dialects, and "u" and "o" can also interchange between dialects.
-The dominant consonantal discrepancy remains, between Aramaic yeshuʕ [consonantal y-sh-w-ʕ] and Arabic ʕīsa [consonantal ʕ-y-s-alef].]
+The dominant consonantal discrepancy remains, between Aramaic yeshuʕ [consonantal y-sh-w-ʕ] and Arabic ʕīsa [consonantal ʕ-y-s-y].]